Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Modules.md

 ## [Application Module](../../modules/application/readme.md)

-- Creates a dedicated resource group for the application.
-- Deploys App Service Plan and Azure Web App (test app).
+- Deploys an App Service Plan and an Azure Web App.
+The Test DB Connection app has to be deployed to this Web App to test the connection with the deployed cluster.
+For more information, please refer the [Test DB Connection App Guide](./Test_DB_connection_steps.md).
 - Provisions virtual network and subnet for the app.
 - Enables VNet integration for secure connectivity validation to MongoDB Atlas.

 ## [DevOps Module](../../modules/devops/readme.md)

 - Provisions the core resource group for state and identity management.
+- Creates the Infrastructure resource group (which will be used in the step 01)
+- Creates the Application resource group (which will be used in the step 02).
+This is optional since the step 02 is just to test the connection with the deployed cluster.
 - Creates a storage account and container for Terraform remote state.
 - Sets up federated identity and role assignments for automation.
-- Optionally provisions a MongoDB Atlas Organization via Azure Marketplace (if enabled).

 ## [MongoDB Atlas Configuration Module For Multi Region](../../modules/atlas_config_multi_region/readme.md)